isomerpages/moe-sls/_teacher-user-guide/Gamify/(A3) Add Conditions to Game Story or Collectibles (New).md

         <p>On the Gamification subpage, select between <strong>Game Stories</strong> or <strong>Collectibles</strong> tab.</p>
     </li>
     <li>
-        <p>You will need to have an existing Game Story and/or Collectible [hyperlink to <strong>Game Stories and Collectibles]</strong> before you can add Conditions to them.</p>
+        <p>You will need to have an existing  <a target="_blank" href="/teacher-user-guide/gamify/game-stories-and-collectibles/">Game Story and/or Collectible</a> before you can add Conditions to them.</p>
     </li>
     <li>
         <p>On the Game Story or Collectible card, click <strong>Add Conditions.</strong></p>